sriram1998/LCMAILER/README.md

 - For GMAIL password an app password must be generated from google account (https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor).
 - Create a .env file in project root (refer .env-sample for required variables).
 - Set GMAIL ID and generated app password in .env.
+- Edit the mailing list in app.config.js to send to required mail IDs.
-- Configure required difficulty ranges, concepts and mailing list in config/app.config.js.
+- Configure required difficulty ranges and concepts in config/app.config.js.
 - Cron is set for 10PM every day but can be configured in app.config to custom time.
 - Run docker-compose up -d to spin up the docker containers for the App and DB.
-- Mail with link of the LC question will be sent to the given list of mail IDs in app.config.
+- Mail with link of the LC question will be sent to the given list of mail IDs at configured time.

 Future:
 - Would like to post to discord channel instead of mailing.